julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 ---

 Mentioned in the Bible, feared by medieval priests, and planted on Balkan graves long before borders or countries existed, *Artemisia* carries an ancient power.
-Bitterness isn’t just its flavor — it’s its weapon.
+Bitterness isn’t just its flavor, but its weapon.

-Across Europe, Western Asia, and parts of North Africa, **Artemisia species appear wherever land has been disturbed**—by roads, plows, graves, camps, and armies.
+Across Europe, Western Asia, and parts of North Africa, **Artemisia species appear wherever land has been disturbed**; by roads, plows, graves, camps, and armies.
 Long before botanists named this genus, folk cultures noticed the pattern: *where humans break the land through violence or hardship, Artemisia follows*.

 This association shaped its reputation.
-Wormwood became a plant of **war, bitterness, survival, and memory**—not because it caused these things, but because it endured alongside them.
+Wormwood became a plant of **war, bitterness, survival, and memory**, not because it caused these things, but because it endured alongside them.

 ---